jerroldwalkerjr/MNIST_Image_Classification/README.md

 ## How to Run
 1. Download or clone the repository
+2. Download the MNIST dataset and add to the "data" folder (can be found here: https://www.kaggle.com/datasets/hojjatk/mnist-dataset)
-2. Install dependencies: pip install numpy pillow matplotlib torch torchvision scikit-learn
+3. Install dependencies: pip install numpy pillow matplotlib torch torchvision scikit-learn
-3. Run the main script:
+4. Run the main script:
    **"MNIST_Image_Classification\src\main.py"**
 The script will run all models (KNN, Naive Bayes, Linear NumPy, PyTorch Linear/MLP/CNN).
 Outputs include validation accuracies and a saved weight visualization (linear_weights.png).